 Theme: The fight against sin – Scenes from Saint Peter’s life, Saint Peter is an example of life given to fight sin.
 Adam and Eve, temptation and banishment from Eden.

 What makes these frescoes important, is the way Masaccio was breaking with the prevailing notions of art and plunging into new forms of expression, laying the foundations for Early Renaissance art.
 He used spatial perspective, realistic depictions of landscapes, architecture and human bodies.
 Chiaroscuro was the new technique, and a more realistic depiction of anatomy and psychology of figures.
 It’s all more dramatic than the stylised decoration from earlier painting, and it shocked people at the time.

-For a glimpse of this contrast, have a look at Masaccio’s Adam and Eve (on the left).
+For a glimpse of this contrast, have a look at Masaccio’s Adam and Eve.
 They are dramatically depicted in their awareness of sin.
 Eve, driven away form Eden, is trying to cover her nudity.
 Meanwhile the couple depicted by Masolino on the opposite wall are calm and composed, their idealised bodies are illuminated against a dark background.